Sivakumar Varatharaju: Speaker of the Perak State Legislative Assembly (2008–2009)

 Sivakumar began his political career in 1997 when he joined the Democratic Action Party (DAP).
-In 2008, he ran for the Parliament seat of Batu Gajah in Perak and was elected as a first-time member of parliament.
-He subsequently became the Political Secretary to the Minister of Human Resources, M Kulasegaran.
+In 2008, he ran for the Perak State Seat of Tronoh, under the Batu Gajah Parliamentary seat, and was elected as a first-time member of the Perak State Legislative Assembly, becoming the first Malaysian Indian to be appointed as Speaker of the Perak State Legislative Assembly.

 He is the first ethnic Indian to become the speaker of a Malaysian legislature, succeeding Junus Wahid, the previous speaker of the State Assembly from United Malays National Organisation (UMNO) and Barisan Nasional (BN).

 Sivakumar's tenure as speaker was shrouded in controversy surrounding his handling of the 2009 Perak constitutional crisis, where the opposition Barisan Nasional managed to obtain three defections from the elected government, enabling Barisan Nasional under Zambry Abdul Kadir to form the new government.
 Sivakumar had the members of the disputed new Barisan Nasional cabinet suspended for contempt of assembly.
 Many blogs, particularly Malaysia Today run by the influential royal Raja Petra Kamaruddin, and news portals in cyberspace praised him for his resilience in insisting for an official vote of no-confidence against the incumbent Pakatan Rakyat government of Mohammad Nizar Jamaluddin before taking charge.
 The mainstream media of Malaysia criticised him for being partisan and biased against Barisan Nasional.